View all FAQs

 Why does Kudocs require recent transactions to be added in chronological order?

-This note explains why it is important to add recent transactions to Kudocs in chronological order.
+This note explains why it is important to add recent transactions to Kudocs in chronological order (and why Kudocs prevents you from adding certain recent transactions that pre-date others.
 You do not need to worry about this when adding historic transactions.

-Kudocs recalculates share balances after each transaction is added to the system to ensure that shareholders, shareholdings and share capital are always correct.
+Kudocs recalculates share balances after each transaction is added to the system to ensure that shareholders, shareholdings, share capital and share certificates (if generated) are always correct as at the date of that transaction.
 If you try to add share transactions out of order, the calculations may not be correct.
+Kudocs works a bit like a bank account in this respect – transactions need to be recorded in real time to ensure that the balance after each transaction is correct to allow the subsequent transactions to make sense.

 Example 1: